 “I wish I didn’t say that, what must they think of me?”

-These thoughts are accompanied with feelings of embarrassment, worry and stress.
+These thoughts are accompanied by feelings of embarrassment, worry and stress.

-Later in the day, after the event that caused the thoughts above, is over.
-I go over it again and again in my head.
-Like watching a movie.
+Later in the day, after the event that caused the thoughts above, it is over.
+I go over it again and again in my head, like watching a movie.
 I analyze every detail and feel the pain of it in my body.

 If I experience them enough, it is the same as practising a new skill.

-Eventually I have a procedural memory of it all – all the thoughts and their related feelings are now automatic.
-My brain can provide me with these thoughts and similar ones, in situations that I have had them before, with no conscious thought on my part.
+Eventually, I have a procedural memory of it all – all the thoughts and their related feelings are automatic.
+My brain can provide me with these thoughts and similar ones in situations that I have had before, with no conscious thought on my part.
 It happens automatically.